He who is not contented with what he has, would not be contented with what he would like to have, said Socrates.

 Ramanujam was appointed as DGP intelligence and handed over additional charge of the top post overlooking 5 of his seniors.
 Now, his appointment as DGP on the month of his retirement, which had given him 2 more years of service has killed the dreams of SK.Upadhyay, Bhola Nath, Sarabjit Singh, Narinderpal Singh, T.Radhakrishnan, Mahboob Alam and SK.Dogra, to make it to the top post.
 All these officers would retire before Ramanujam demits office.

 Any benefit conferred on a person robbing others’ opportunities could only be termed as an ‘undue advantage’.
 Ramanujam may be a rare gem in Tamil Nadu Police.
+Of course he is a rare gem.
 There could be no one who could match his skills.
 But no reason could justify the dubious modus operandi of the Tamil Nadu government for denying opportunity to other officers.
 If at all Jayalalitha wanted to favour Ramanujam for the ‘meritorious’ services he rendered to her like making Vaiko jump ship, she could have created any new post like ‘Officer on Special Duty’ for Intelligence, Law and Order, etc. and rewarded Ramanujam’s loyalty.
 But rewarding Ramanujam by depriving others’ chances can never be condoned in a democratic country.

 Jayalalitha’s action conferring undue advantage on Ramanujam can only be construed as a quid pro quo for the ‘invaluable’ service rendered by by like lathi charging the people at Koodankulam or foisting cases against Sasikala’s relatives at the whim of Jaya and later instructing the police to go slow when things have cooled down between the two.
-Ramanujam, being the top cop is supposed to uphold the rule of law and not bend the law according to the ruler’s whims.
+Ramanujam, being the top cop was supposed to uphold the rule of law and not bend the law according to the ruler’s whims.
 Ramanjuam being the member of All India Service should owe his allegiance to the Constitution and not “Amma” as he is paid from tax payers’ money and not from Amma’s coffers.

 The appointment of Ramanujam would be quashed by the Central Administrative Tribunal or the High Court as this is a clear case of mala fide and colourable exercise of power by the state government.
 The government would find it tough to convince the court for temporarily appointing Ramanujam as DGP for 18 months when qualified seniors were available.
 But unfortunately, the IPS brass in Tamil Nadu had long back removed their spines.
-Even for their rightful seniority, the officers affected by this appointment would not dare to approach the Tribunal or High Court fearing that Amma would be antagonized.
+Even for their rightful seniority, the officers affected by this appointment would not dare to approach the Tribunal or High Court fearing that Amma would be antagonised.

 The appointment of Ramanujam as DGP, which clandestinely gives him extension of service for two years is nothing but a bribe paid in kind to Ramanujam.
 Bribe need not be in cash Mr.Ramanujam.